Dice Breakers

 Needs:

-space to stay low-pressure
+Space to stay low-pressure

-no forced social instances/elements
+No forced social instances/elements

 Ideation